 Addiction continues to grow at rates that the public has likely never seen before.
 This has led to the U.S. President Donald Trump declaring a state of emergency on the opioid crisis.
 Overdose deaths each year have consistently risen due to the growing opioid crisis, and the statistics were released showing that 115 Americans every day are dying from opioids.
 Unfortunately, even with the declaration and more access to treatment centers, these numbers continue to balloon each year.
 Other drugs like cocaine, methamphetamine, and alcohol also contribute their fair share of deaths as well.

 One of the reasons the crisis has become this deadly is the increase in accessibility to heroin and other opioids.
 Pharmaceutical companies have dramatically increased the production of opioids, and overprescribing practices have decimated certain states like West Virginia.
-There has been no correlation in the amount of pain Americans are suffering has increased.
+There has been no correlation in the number of pain Americans are suffering has increased.
 On the other side of this, there is no sign that the number has decreased either.
 More medication has been dispensed, but pain levels remain virtually the same.

 The U.S. Centers for Disease Control and Prevention (CDC) has released figures showing 191 million prescriptions were dispensed in 2017.
 This means individuals are often prescribed more medication than what they need.
 This leads to having the drug(s) in abundance that kids can steal from medicine cabinets or be shared with family members.
 There are stories of kids stealing the painkillers from their parents, which signals the beginning of their recreational drug use.
 This easy accessibility to the drugs has been a major contributor to this crisis.